NisuSan/base-nuxt-layer/README.md

 > We will examine each of the mentioned options in detail in the following paragraphs.

 ### API Generation Module

-The API Generation Module simplifies API calls by automatically generating composables from files in the `server/api` directory.
+It simplifies API calls by automatically generating composables from files in the `server/api` directory.
 Instead of using `useFetch` with string routes, you can use a generated composable like `api().auth.login({ login, password })`.
 It ensures type safety through `ts-morph`, which infers input and output types.

 #### API File Requirements:
 - Place all API endpoint files in the `server/api` directory.